-I soon learned that the first person to walk through a conceptual woods has a special responsibility: He or she must map the journey and provide others follow. markers for to Theoretically speaking, this person must structure and organize a body of knowledge.
+I soon learned that the first person to walk through a conceptual woods has a special responsibility: He or she must map the journey and provide markers for others to follow.
+Theoretically speaking, this person must structure and organize a body of knowledge.
 And this is no small task.
 In a dire moment, I was fortunate to discover that I could rely on the professorial talents of Shriver, Baird, Yamauchi, and others to set the proper course.
 I knew what else I had to do: Call on some old friends.